 The Academics Committee has tried its best to include all of the things we wish we knew when we started out with AMTA without going into an overwhelming and unhelpful level of detail.
 That being said, the Handbook is best supplemented by finding a mentor or advisor with AMTA experience for your program.
 Indeed, AMTA has started a new team mentoring program to try to give new programs the assistance they need.
-If you have not yet been assigned a mentor, please contact Melissa Pavely at mentor@collegemocktrial.com to request one.
+If you have not yet been assigned a mentor, please contact amta.mentor@collegemocktrial.org to request one.